-Ben Whalley - Company Secretary: Ben worked in support and prevention roles for HIV organisations across West Yorkshire and Greater Manchester for over 7 ½ years and is a qualified and Registered Social Worker.
+Ben Whalley - Company Secretary and takes the lead on Data Protection: Ben worked in support and prevention roles for HIV organisations across West Yorkshire and Greater Manchester for over 7 ½ years and is a qualified and Registered Social Worker.
 His specialist skills have been in safeguarding, advocacy, policy and practice development and employment rights.
 His current role as Development Manager is for a large national charity in a project for people with Multiple and Complex needs in a geographical area of the North West.
 Ben was a trustee for two years of a small charity working with men at risk of offending in Manchester.

 Ben lives in Manchester though enjoys travelling, reading and gaming in his spare time.
 He has been an elected trustee of the Brunswick Centre since November 2013 and is the Company Secretary.
 Ben’s passion is to combat the social and health inequalities of people from minorities and to challenge the inequalities of opportunity that people from stigmatised groups face.

-Stephen Bond - Chair: I first became aware of The Brunswick Centre over 10 years ago, when a friend told me he attended the men’s Group.
+Stephen Bond - Chair and takes the lead on Safeguarding: I first became aware of The Brunswick Centre over 10 years ago, when a friend told me he attended the men’s Group.
 I was immediately interested in the Centre as I had previously started training with The Terence Higgins Trust, but had to stop this when I returned to live in Yorkshire from London.

 I also started to attend the Men’s Group and eventually I began to volunteer for The Centre as well as doing outreach and chlamydia testing.
 At this time, The Centre was also running The Pink Picnic and when it was decided to hand this back to the Community to run, I became a member of the Committee and took on the role of Deputy Chair and Chair the following year.
 During my 5 years of involvement, The Committee raised £10,000 for The Brunswick Centre.